maksliu/valid/README.md

 Validate(value interface{}) error
 ```

-If you already have a function with the same signature as shown above, you can call `validation.By()` to turn
+If you already have a function with the same signature as shown above, you can call `valid.By()` to turn
 it into a validation rule.
 For example,

 ```go